Purpose

 Read the detailed explanation here.
 Here is the formula in action in a worksheet:

-Notice we are getting an incorrect count of 1 when the formula is given an empty cell (B10).
+Notice we get an incorrect count of 1 when the formula is given an empty cell (B10).
 We'll address this problem below.

-This formula only requires one input, which is the text that contains words.
+This formula only requires one input: the text containing words.
 In our LAMBDA function, we'll name this argument "text".
 Here is the formula converted to LAMBDA:

 =LAMBDA(text,LEN(TRIM(text))-LEN(SUBSTITUTE(text," ",""))+1)